-Original Off-Broadway and Broadway Casts, 1967/1968 (RCA, 2CDs) (1 / 5) Many musical theater traditionalists were nonplussed when the seminal rock musical Hair became a big hit Off-Broadway and then on Broadway in the late 1960s.
-Those productions were deplorable in that they featured lots of substandard singing, as is proved by RCA’s re-release of their cast albums in a two-CD Broadway Deluxe Collector’s Edition.
-On both discs, the singing ranges from okay to execrable.
-The few listenable performances of songs from Galt MacDermot’s wonderful score are to be found on the Broadway disc; among them are Lynn Kellogg’s “Easy to Be Hard” and Shelley Plimpton’s “Frank Mills.”
-And it is fun to hear a young Diane Keaton and Melba Moore in “Black Boys” and “White Boys,” respectively.
-Leads Gerome Ragni and James Rado, who wrote the lyrics and book for the show, sing well enough, but their interpretations lack theatrical charisma.
-On the Off-Broadway recording, “Aquarius” and “Good Morning, Starshine” are sung so poorly and so far off-pitch that you’ll gasp.
-With the exceptions noted above, and a couple of others, the performances to be found on these recordings are off-putting and dispiriting. — Michael Portantiere
+Original Off-Broadway and Broadway Casts, 1967/1968 (RCA, 2CDs) (1 / 5) Many musical theater traditionalists were nonplussed when the seminal rock musical Hair was a big success Off-Broadway and then on Broadway in the late 1960s.
+But the overall excellence of the score of this seminal rock musical, with truly great music by Galt MacDermot and scattershot-quality lyrics by Gerome Ragni and James Rado, was recognized from the beginning, and several songs from the show became pop hits that received a lot of radio airplay — most notably “Aquarius,” “Let the Sunshine In,” “Good Morning, Starshine,” and “Easy to Be Hard.”
+Unfortunately, judging on the basis of the cast albums, the original productions were deplorable in that they featured lots of substandard singing, as is proved by RCA’s re-release of those albums in a two-CD Broadway Deluxe Collector’s Edition.
+On both discs, the singing ranges from very good (in a few cases) to merely adequate and right on down to execrable; for example, as recorded for the Off-Broadway album, “Aquarius” and “Good Morning, Starshine” are sung so poorly and so far off-pitch that you’ll gasp.
+The few listenable performances of songs from MacDermot’s phenomenal score are to be found on the Broadway recording.
+Among them are Lynn Kellogg’s “Easy to Be Hard” and Shelley Plimpton’s “Frank Mills, ” plus it’s fun to hear a young Diane Keaton and Melba Moore in “Black Boys” and “White Boys,” respectively.
+Leads Ragni (as Berger) and Rado (as Claude), who wrote the book for the show as well as the lyrics, sing well enough, but their interpretations lack theatrical charisma.
+With the exceptions noted above, and a couple of others, the performances to be found on these recordings are off-putting and dispiriting — which didn’t stop the Broadway album from becoming a best-seller anyway. — Michael Portantiere

 Film Soundtrack, 1979 (RCA) (5 / 5) The film version of Hair was a vast improvement over the original stage productions in New York and London, not only in terms of its script (a brilliant adaptation by Michael Weller), but also for the overall excellent representation of the score.
-To begin with, the songs are sung very well — and all of the voices you hear are actually those of the performers you see on screen.
+To begin with, the songs are sung very well — and almost all of the voices you hear are actually those of the performers you see on screen.
 Treat Williams is an ideal Berger, bursting with subversive energy in “Donna” and “I Got Life.”John Savage sings “Where Do I Go?” with great beauty of tone as well as great depth of feeling, and he engagingly duets with Williams in “Manchester.”
 Don Dacus is funny and very appealing as Woof in “Sodomy” and “Hair.”
 Cheryl Barnes sings the hell out of “Easy to Be Hard.”
-And, in her one brief solo spot, Beverly D’Angelo brings a sweet voice to “Good Morning, Starshine,” even if she does have some minor pitch problems.
+And, in her one brief solo spot, Beverly D’Angelo brings a sweet voice to “Good Morning, Starshine,” even if she does sing one or two notes off pitch.
 Two alums of the Broadway staging of Hair, Melba Moore and Ronnie Dyson, sing powerfully in the terrifying “3-5-0-0,” while Nell Carter and Ellen Foley turn up elsewhere.
-The phenomenal score is thrillingly arranged and conducted by composer Galt MacDermot himself.
-(Tom Pierson is the vocal arranger/conductor.)
-This recording was originally released on two LPs, but the longer playing time of CDs allowed all of that content to be issued on one disc.
-As was the case with some previous, classic film soundtrack albums — for example, Carousel and The King and I — the Hair recording includes several songs from the original score that are not in the film, most notably “Frank Mills,” and full versions of other songs that were edited down for the film, such as “Donna” and “Black Boys.”
-The only really negative thing to be said about this recording is that, annoyingly, none of the vocalists are specifically credited anywhere in the CD package. — M.P.
+The phenomenal score is thrillingly arranged and conducted by composer Galt MacDermot himself, with Tom Pierson as vocal arranger/conductor.
+This recording was originally released on two LPs, but the longer playing time of CDs allowed all of that content to be issued on one disc, and now the entire recording is available as a digital download.
+As was the case with some previous film soundtrack albums — for example, Carousel and The King and I — the Hair recording includes full versions of several songs from the original score that were edited down for the film itself (“Donna,” Black Boys”) or cut entirely (most notably “Frank Mills”).
+The only really negative thing to be said about this recording is that, annoyingly, none of the vocalists are specifically credited anywhere in the CD package — and that includes Betty Buckley, who sings the “Walking in Space” solo but does not actually appear in the film. — M.P.